Vinita, Oklahoma: Air

 Vinita Municipal Airport (FAA Identifier H04) has served the city since 1965.
 It is about 2 miles SE of downtown Vinita on 4410 Road.
 The airport is located next to the famous McDonalds that spans over the Will Rogers Turnpike.
 Pilots can fly into H04 and walk to the McDonalds.

 The airport manager is Allen Goforth.
 This is a municipally owned facility that primarily handles personal or chartered aircraft.
 AVGAS is available 24 hours a day.
 H04 also has a GPS approach.

 South Grand Lake Regional Airport (FAA Identifier 1K8) is further to the southeast of Vinita.
 Starting as a grass strip in 2005, the current facility includes a 75’ x 5,200’ hard-surface runway, runway lights and GPS all weather approach.

 Theldor Airfield was a temporary World War II airfield located approximately 4 miles (6.4 km) north-northeast of Vinita.
 It was closed after the war.

+Rail

+Vinita is served by both the Union Pacific Railroad and the BNSF Railway.